n-deleforge/homey/README.md

 # Features

-- Display the hour, the date and the weather (needs OpenWeather API Key)
+- Display the hour, the date and the weather (needs OpenWeather API Key).
-- Display your favorite background and change the colors of the application
+- Display your favorite background and change the colors of the application.
-- Preferences and settings can be saved and restored
+- Preferences and settings can be saved and restored.

 # Quick start